awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

     }
 }
 ```
-In the following example for the EC2 launch type\. the task was attempted to launch on the Container Instance `2dd1b186f39845a584488d2ef155c131` but the service scheduler was unable to place the task because of insufficient CPU\.
+In the following example for the EC2 launch type, the task was attempted to launch on the Container Instance `2dd1b186f39845a584488d2ef155c131` but the service scheduler was unable to place the task because of insufficient CPU\.

 ```
 {